xapian/xapian-docsprint/advanced/replication.rst

 writable databases - there must always be a single master database to which all modifications are made.

+This document gives an overview of how and why to use the replication protocol.
+If you are interested in technical details of the implementation of the replication protocol, see the separate document `net/replication_protocol.rst` in the xapian-core source tree.

 Backend Support
 ===============